Home Bachelor's in Forensic Science Programs

 Career Outcomes and Salary for Forensic Science Major Jobs

 Forensic science technicians may spend most of their time in the lab, looking through items for physical evidence and ensuring that the evidence is treated appropriately.
-According to the O*Net, the average salary for a forensic science technician in 2017 was $57,850.
+The average salary for a forensic science technician is $63,740 (Bureau of Labor Statistics, 2022).

 Other forensic science degree jobs may take you out into the field as a crime scene investigator.
 This job may require a strong stomach and a dedication to justice, as you may need to deal with crimes or crime scenes that are particularly gruesome.
 Your skills can help bring justice to victims.